qc-hybrid/CompQMB2024/index.md

 ---

 # About
-This workshop is focused on developing computational methods and applications for quantum many-body systems, providing opportunities for future collaborations.
-The topics will cover dynamical mean-field theory, tensor networks, quantum Monte Carlo methods, neural network approaches, quantum algorithms, etc.
+This workshop is focused on developing current and future computational methods and applications for quantum many-body systems, providing opportunities for future collaborations.
+The topics will cover quantum embedding theories, tensor networks, machine learning, and quantum algorithms/information.

 # Dates
 September 24 - 27, 2024